codex-semantics-library/codex-semantics-library.github.io/papers/2026-stt-null-pointer-inference.md

 - Read the [**paper**](/assets/publications/pdfs/2026-sttt-null-pointer-inference.pdf).
 - Published in the [International Journal on Software Tools for Technology Transfer](https://doi.org/10.1007/s10009-026-00846-0).
-- The method builds on the Typed C type system used by Codex for semantic type-checking of C and binary programs.
+- The method builds on the TypedC type system used by Codex for semantic type-checking of C and binary programs.